 Eugene "Gene" Russo (Winter 2005, NAS/Koshland) is the editor for the science careers section of the journal Nature.
 Since 1998, he has reported on science and science policy for publications including The Scientist and Research Policy Alert.
 He earned his M.A. in history and philosophy of science from the University of Maryland in December 2004, and is currently working towards a master's in environmental policy.
 He holds a bachelor's degree in English from the University of Pennsylvania.
 Gene viewed the Mirzayan Fellowship as a means to becoming a more informed science journalist who is better able to explain and report science policy to both educated and lay readers.
 (Updated 2/2011)

-Vanessa J. Schweizer (Winter 2005, DBASSE/CHDGC) earned her PhD in engineering and public policy at Carnegie Mellon University in 2010.
-She was both a Clare Boothe Luce Graduate Fellow and a Link Energy Fellow.
-In 2008, she did an ORISE post-graduate fellowship at the National Energy Technology Laboratory with the Office of Analyses, Systems and Planning.
+Vanessa J. Schweizer (Winter 2005, DBASSE/CHDGC) earned her Ph.D. in engineering and public policy at Carnegie Mellon University in 2010 and is now an assistant professor at the University of Waterloo in Canada in the Department of Knowledge Integration.
 Her research focus has been on long-term scenarios used to inform climate policy and energy planning.
-She received her master's degree in Environmental Studies from The Evergreen State College in Olympia, Wash., in 2007, and her bachelor's degree in physics, magna cum laude, from the University of Nevada-Reno in 2001.
+She received her master's degree in environmental studies from The Evergreen State College in Olympia, Wash., in 2007, and her bachelor's degree in physics, magna cum laude, from the University of Nevada-Reno in 2001.
 Before coming to the National Academies as a Mirzayan Fellow, Vanessa was an adjunct faculty member at Pierce College-Ft.
-Steilacoom in the departments of earth sciences and developmental education.
-There, she taught courses in environmental science, mathematics, and study skills.
-She is now in the advanced study program at the National Center for Atmospheric Research.
-She works in the integrated science program and is hosted by the Climate and Global Dynamics Division.
-She is particularly interested in the environmental impacts of global change.
-Through her Mirzayan Fellowship, she met many colleagues who aided her professional development and attained real-life perspective on issues where science and policy overlap.
-The Fellowship also illuminated various pathways for careers in science policy.
-Contact via email.
-(Updated 10/2011)
+Steilacoom in the departments of earth sciences and developmental education, teaching courses in environmental science, mathematics, and study skills.
+Through her Mirzayan Fellowship, Vanessa met inspiring role models and colleagues who aided her professional development and provided real-life perspective on issues where science and policy overlap.
+(Updated 2/2016)